Virgin Radio UK: Sister stations

 Wireless launched two new Virgin-branded DAB+ spin-off stations on 21 December 2018.
 Virgin Radio Anthems plays guitar-based classics from the 1980s and 1990s.
 Virgin Radio Chilled features acoustic singer-songwriters and is designed to unwind and relax.
 Both stations broadcast The Chris Evans Breakfast Show.
 When Virgin Anthems launched in December 2018, the station changed its slogan to "The Chris Evans Breakfast Show and Classic Tracks".
 On 31 March 2025, Virgin Radio Anthems was rebranded as Virgin Radio Legends.

 On 30 December 2019, Virgin Radio UK launched a third digital spin-off station – Virgin Radio Groove – on DAB+.
-It consisted of motown, soul and disco music and broadcasts The Chris Evans Breakfast Show at breakfast.
+It consisted of Motown, soul and disco music and broadcasts The Chris Evans Breakfast Show at breakfast.
 The station closed in 2022.

 In June 2021 a temporary station launched for the LGBTQ+ community, Virgin Radio Pride; It featured many different programmes and documentaries presented by a wide variety of presenters.
 Virgin Radio Pride returned for further temporary runs in summer of 2022, 2023 and 2024.
 Whereas the Anthems and Chilled stations broadcast nationally on Sound Digital, Virgin Radio Pride and other pop-ups have typically broadcast on News UK-owned SwitchDigital's DAB multiplexes in London and central-belt Scotland.

 On 1 September 2022, the sister station Virgin Radio 80s Plus was launched, which plays the artists of the 1980s, plus the best music from the late 1970s and early 1990s.
 Virgin Radio 80s Plus can be heard online, on smart speakers across the UK and on DAB in Greater London and the Central Belt of Scotland.
 It replaced Virgin Radio Groove on DAB radio in London and Scotland (the slot having been used during the summer by that year's run of Virgin Radio Pride).
 On 17 September 2025, Virgin Radio 80s Plus was rebranded as Virgin Radio 80s.

 In November 2023, an online-only pop-up station marking Diwali was run.

-In February 2025, a new temporary Virgin Radio sibling station launched as a DAB+ station in the London area.
+In February 2025, a new Virgin Radio sibling station launched as a DAB+ station in the London area.
 Virgin Radio Britpop was launched to mark the 30th anniversary of a number of key moments in the Britpop movement, such as the 'Battle of Britpop' chart race between Blur and Oasis, and the latter group's impending reunion gigs.
+Although initially thought to be temporary, the Britpop station remained on air up to and beyond the end of 2025.
+In a February 2026 news release announcing the network's RAJAR results, News UK revealed plans to 'officially' launch a Virgin Radio 90s station; which launched on 9 March and absorbed the existing Britpop station.